AditiBelle/CS330Swift/README.md

 # SWIFT- CS330

-This repo is for learning the Swift Programming language.
+This repo serves as a tutorial for the Swift Programming language.